 Want to start a project?

 Our team is ready to implement your ideas.
 Contact us now to discuss your roadmap!

 Top Features to Include in a Marketplace Website Development

 You have to make the decision to implement a particular function based on how a particular capability can help your target audience solve their problems.
 Here are the main features relevant to a marketplace platform:

 - Authorization and registration.
 This usually means a standard authorization procedure, using email and password, which can be expanded to authorization via social networks, or two-factor authorization via SMS or other sources.

-- Profiles (seller and buyer).
-Sellers will have the ability to create a company page and add or edit product/service pages.
+- Profiles (vendor and buyer).
+Vendors will have the ability to create a business page and add or edit product/service pages.

 - Administration module.
 View and manage all data in the system, view transactions, resolve disputes, and get analytics and statistics.